alwz1/dog-breed/README.md

 ### Instructions

-1. Clone the repository and navigate to the downloaded folder.
+1. Clone the original repository from Udacity and navigate to the downloaded folder.

 	```
 		git clone https://github.com/udacity/deep-learning-v2-pytorch.git